ric-v/yape-postgres-ext-vsc/README.md

 - 💬 **Natural Language to SQL**: Convert plain English to SQL queries

 **Example AI-Assisted Workflow:**
+1. Click **"✨ Ask AI"** above your query.
+2. Select a task (e.g., "Optimize Query") or type a custom instruction.
+3. Watch as the AI transforms your SQL in real-time!

 ```sql
 -- Cell 1: Ask AI to generate a query
 -- Create a query to find top 10 customers by total purchase amount in the last month